ICE just announced it will start to deport people more quickly—and without ever seeing a judge

 — N th n – #FreeThemAll (@n_th_n_) October 21, 2020

 BuzzFeed News reported on plans to implement this policy last year, though it was blocked by a federal judge after it was first announced.
-Then, in June, the US Court of Appeals for the District of Columbia Circuit gave ICE the green light to begin implementing this policy.
+Then, in June, the US Court of Appeals for the District of Columbia Circuit gave ICE the green light to begin implementing the policy.

 In the lead up to Election Day, the Department of Homeland Security has been ramping up enforcement efforts, as with Wednesday’s policy change and planned raids on sanctuary cities, and pushing misleading and racist stories of “bad immigrants.”
-Last month, for instance, ICE posted “wanted” billboards in Pennsylvania showing the faces of undocumented immigrants who had been arrested by local police, released, but not turned over to ICE—a result, the signs suggested, of the city’s sanctuary policies.
+Last month, for instance, ICE posted “wanted” billboards in Pennsylvania showing the faces of undocumented immigrants who had been arrested by local police, released, but not turned over to ICE—a result, the signs suggested, of local sanctuary policies.
 Pennsylvania, of course, is a key swing state; it’s almost certainly not a coincidence.